 Start with the best credit cards you qualify for

 Paying off unsecured credit cards builds credit faster, but if you don’t qualify for one, start with a secured card.
 The difference?
 You’re required to back secured cards with a cash deposit, which acts as your credit limit.
-Cards such as the Discover It (both the secured and unsecured versions) send your FICO score with your monthly statement, so you can keep track of progress.
+Cards such as the Discover it® Balance Transfer and the Discover it® Cash Back sends your FICO score with your monthly statement, so you can keep track of progress.

 Pay your credit card bills on time

 – and the rest of your bills too.
 Payment history counts for 35 percent of your FICO Score – the biggest chunk – and takes some patience to repair.
 Consistent and timely payments are the single most important thing you can do to improve your score.
 One tip?
 Use auto-pay for recurring bills when you can, or set reminders for a few days before bills are due.